RoyalViet/words-learning-react-ssr-vite-t3-react-query-hero-ui/README.md

 # notice

 - suggest node version greater than 22
-- when you dev local, you should run `docker stop wordsTranslation-app` first to stop container to avoid port 3001 occupation
+- when you dev local, you should run `docker stop words-learning-app` first to stop container to avoid port 3001 occupation
 - words resource [repo](https://github.com/kajweb/dict)
 - more features will be added gradually
 - a more simple `remix-t3-stack` project for beginners is here: [remix-t3-stack](https://github.com/)